Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Introduction

 \section{Introduction}

-It is increasingly common for multiple wireless networks to be within interfering distance of each other in urban environments today due to proliferation of systems such as city-wide wireless internet access, pico-cells for mobile telephony, and wireless local-area networks.
-Antenna arrays at base stations can significantly increase data rates in such systems.
-It is thus important to study the spectral efficiencies (b/s/Hz) of wireless links with multiple antennas in environments that have high base-station and wireless node densities.
-In such systems the densities of nodes (both in-and out-of-cell) and their distribution in space are important factors as they influence inter-node distances and hence signal and interference strength, which directly impact the Signal-to-Interference-Plus-Noise-Ratio (SINR), spectral efficiency and ultimately data rates.
+It is increasingly common for multiple wireless networks to be within interfering distance of each other in urban environments today due to proliferation of systems such as city-wide wireless internet access, pico cells for mobile telephony, and wireless local-area networks.
+Antenna arrays at base stations that employ spatial interference mitigation can significantly increase data rates in such systems.
+It is thus important to study the spectral efficiencies (b/s/Hz) of wireless links with multiple antennas in environments that have high base station or access point and wireless-node densities.
+In such systems the densities of nodes (both in-and out-of-cell) and their distribution in space are important factors as they influence inter-node distances and hence signal and interference strengths, which directly impact the Signal-to-Interference-Plus-Noise-Ratio (SINR), spectral efficiency and ultimately data rates.

-Most works on wireless networks with multi-antenna base-stations do not explicitly consider out-of-cell interference as resulting from spatially distributed in-band interferers.
-For example, Dai and Poor \cite{PoorMultiCell} used random matrix techniques similar to those used here to obtain asymptotic expressions for the spectral efficiency in multi-cellular environments where multiple base-stations cooperate to jointly decode signals.
-Recently, \cite{DebbahCorrelatedMIMO} analyzed the capacity region of multi-user MIMO channels with correlated channels in the asymptotic regime when the number of nodes is constant but the number of transmitter and receiver antennas go to infinity.
-However, neither of these works models path-loss as a function of distance and thus do not capture the distribution of interference resulting from spatially distributed nodes.
-Monte-carlo simulations were used in \cite{HanlyCell} and \cite{Catreux} to analyze small, spatially-distributed multi-antenna cellular networks.